benoitries/experimentation/archive/persona-v2-after-ng-meeting/DSL_Target_LUCIM-full-definition-for-compliance.md

 **SS — Activation Bars (AB)**

 <SS2-AB-PLACEMENT-ORDERING>
-For each message, if an activation is used, it SHALL occur on the receiving Actor lifeline immediately after the message occurrence.
+For each message, if an activation is used, it SHALL occur on the Actor lifeline immediately after the message occurrence.
 No activations SHALL occur on the System lifeline.
 The activation SHALL start right after the message and SHALL end before any subsequent message that depends on its completion.
 </SS2-AB-PLACEMENT-ORDERING>

 **SS — System (SYS)**